-As part of the Hobbies Troop Program Feature for Boy Scouts, the Scouts will conduct a hobby fair to show of each Scout’s particular hobby.
+As part of the Hobbies Troop Program Feature for Scouts BSA, the Scouts will conduct a hobby fair to show of each Scout’s particular hobby.
 Here are some things Scouts might want to consider when organzing and setting up the fair.

 Secure a Location Well in Advance